cloudflare/wrangler-legacy/README.md

 ```

 #### Specify binary site URL
-In case you need to store/mirror binaries on premise you will need to specify where wrangler should search for them by providing any of the following:
+In case you need to store/mirror binaries on premises you will need to specify where wrangler should search for them by providing any of the following:
 - Environment variable: `WRANGLER_BINARY_HOST`
 - NPM configuration: `wrangler_binary_host`